seiwynn/seiwynn/logs/code_stories/concurrency_story.md

 stuff that I heard include:

 - Python series: Flask - Celery - RabbitMQ - mongo (not including failover and other robustness stuff)
-- Java series: Spring boot (with included parallel stuff) - Hibernate - MySQL
+- Java series: Spring boot (with included parallel stuff) - Hibernate - MySQL (maybe, or you can use mongo, doesn't matter that much)

-Which I probably won't touch soon.
+Which I probably won't touch soon ~~mostly because upscaling a preexisting server is usually way more stable on toy projects~~.

 ---